-Diving with sharks is a large contributor to much needed tourism in South Africa, where the animal has been given the status of Marine tourism species, a status already enjoyed by whales and seals meaning it may in no way be impaired or injured.
+Diving with sharks is a large contributor to much needed tourism in South Africa, where the animal has been given the status of marine tourism species, a status already enjoyed by whales and seals - meaning it may in no way be impaired or injured.
 This makes it possible to legally control tourism activities with these animals and disturbing these animals in their habitat must be reduced to a minimum.

 Sharks would ideally be allowed to approach the cages without enticement with chum.
 However, if the above guidelines are respected and the diving is done sensitively, in small numbers and with minimal obtrusion to the marine environment, diving with this misunderstood predator can be a breathtaking experience.
 In addition, some of the research carried out in cage dives with sharks is essential for the conservation of these protected species.
 Diving with sharks can be awe-inspiring for anyone wanting to learn about sharks, contribute to shark conservation, or overcome their fear of "Jaws".

-- There are 454 species of shark
+- There are over 440 species of shark

 - The great white, bull and tiger sharks are responsible for most attacks